letsdrink/ouzo/docs/documentation/functional_programming.rst

 Functional programming
 ======================

-Ouzo provides many utility classes that facilitates functional programming in php.
+Ouzo provides many utility classes that facilitate functional programming in php.

 * :doc:`../utils/arrays` contains facade for php arrays functions.
 You will never wonder if array_filter has array or closure as the first parameter.